saraeloop/noesis/ROADMAP.md

 - Version-safe schemas with developer-friendly diagnostics.
 - Transparent documentation and schema references for contributors.
 - Signed releases with enforced replay gates and migration reporting.
-- Lay groundwork for **Prompt Provenance** (ADR-005) as an opt-in, experimental runtime artifact — without blocking v1.0.0.
+- Prompt provenance shipped as an experimental, opt-in artifact (ADR-005 v1.1); adapters/UI remain out of scope.

 ### Phase Sequence